apel/rest/doc/user.md

 * `group`: The group within Indigo DataCloud.
 * `service`: The site that provided the resource.
+* `user`: The global user name of the resource submitter.
 * `to`: Display summaries for dates (YYYYMMDD) up until this value, but exclusive of it.
 * `from`: Display summaries for dates (YYYYMMDD) after this value, but exclusive of it.